guyo13/free-macro-tracker/README.md

 # free-macro-tracker
 Free and web-based App for tracking your meals

-App is in development.
-This app is the free and open source version of apps like MyFitnessPal,Cronometer,etc...
+This is intended to be the free and open source version of apps like MyFitnessPal,Cronometer,etc...

-Features:
+## Current state
+I originally started developing FMT as a vanilla JS SPA with some jQuery used for convenience.
+The code quickly grew in size and complexity which makes development harder to continue down this route.

+As of 2022 I plan on refactoring the entire app to Svelte and release it in version 2.0.0.
+This change will take time as FMT is currently not my top priority.

+The app is still fully useable and version 2.0.0 is designed to be compatible with the current IndexedDB schema, new features and UI improvements are going to be delayed until we're fully migrated to Svelte.

+## Features

 - Runs in any modern browser
 - Tracks and displays Calories and Macro-nutrients progress